Eleventh IEEE International Workshop on Smart Service Systems

 - Marco Pettorali, University of Pisa, Italy

-Publicity chair:
+Publicity Chairs:

 - Jacopo Sabatino, University of Florence, Italy

-- Avijoy Chakma, Bowie State University, US
+- Avijoy Chakma, Bowie State University, USA

 Technical Program Committee: